 Ranking number one in Google isn’t all.
 You need to track and monitor your results.

 You need to check if those rankings are doing anything.
 Also, you need to keep tabs on your search engine optimization results without manually analyzing your rank on the result pages every minute.
+You can use a SEO tool to automate daily keyword rank tracking.

 How do you achieve these processes?